Tag Archives

 Enter COVID-19, which has scrambled the assumptions of institutions far bigger and more ensconced than golf.
 As it happened, the pandemic resulted in a wholly unexpected boom in golf participation.
 Just one problem: A lot of these new players, attracted by the outdoor exercise, didn’t know how to play the game exactly.
 They certainly didn’t know what to wear.
 Or rather, they didn’t care so much what they wore.
 These new converts showed up in sneakers, gym shorts and hoodies — and pearls were clutched across golfdom at the mere thought of such a transgression.

 Since that moment, however, the tide has turned.
 U.S. PGA Tour player Kevin Kisner was spotted wearing a hoodie in June 2021.
-Then the Ryder Cup was conducted, a year late, on the shores of Lake Michigan: If pervasive silence is any indication, this particular fashion statement has been completely normalized.
+Then the Ryder Cup was conducted, a year late (thanks, Covid), on the shores of Lake Michigan.
+If pervasive silence is any indication, this particular fashion statement has been completely normalized.

 White America’s ability to absorb and appropriate formerly transgressive bits of culture knows no bounds apparently.
 As recently as 2013, the hoodie worn by young Trayvon Martin pegged him as a thug and resulted in his shooting death.
 Now Justin Thomas is wearing one, as part of official Ryder Cup team attire, and no one bats an eye!

-Macklemore models a few selections from his now golf apparel line.
+Macklemore models a few selections from his new golf apparel line.

 Tommy Fleetwood mounts Ian Poulter after reclaiming the Ryder Cup for Europe (and its pro tour) in 2018.

-Well, here we are again.
-Every few years it seems some U.S. golfing professional/personality blithely asserts that the U.S. PGA Tour is without peer.
+FORT LAUDERDALE, Fla.
+(March 15, 2020) — Well, here we are again.
+Every few years it seems some American professional golfers blithely assert that the U.S. PGA Tour is without peer.
 Full stop.
-This invariably gets under the skin of Europeans who, to be fair, have dominated for 25 years the event created specifically to settle this argument: the Ryder Cup.
+This invariably gets under the skin of Europeans who, to be fair, have dominated for 25 years the event created specifically to settle this argument: The Ryder Cup.
 They and their tour have also claimed roughly half the major championships since the turn of the century.

 Poulter’s fellow Englishman, Tyrell Hatton, put a bow around all of them one week later by winning the Arnold Palmer Invitational at Bay Hill.